eps696/SD/README.md

 ```
 python src/latwalk.py -t yourfile.txt -im _in/pix/bench2.jpg --mask _in/pix/mask/bench2_mask.jpg
 ```
+Other options can be seen by running these scripts with `--help` option.
 Interpolated videos may be further smoothed out with [FILM](https://github.com/google-research/frame-interpolation).
 Text prompts may include [textual inversion] embeddings (e.g. `<depthmap>`) and weights (like `good prompt :1 | also good prompt :1 | bad prompt :-0.5`).
-The latter may degrade the overall accuracy though.
+The latter may degrade overall accuracy though.

-There are also Windows bat-files, slightly simplifying the commands.
+There are also Windows bat-files, slightly simplifying and automating the commands.

 ## Credits

-It's quite to hard to mention all who made the current revolution in visual creativity possible.
+It's quite hard to mention all who made the current revolution in visual creativity possible.
 Check the inline links above for some of those.
 Huge respect to the people behind [Stable Diffusion], [InvokeAI], [Deforum] and the whole open-source movement.

 [Stable Diffusion]: <https://github.com/CompVis/stable-diffusion>